-Figure 2.
-The Raman of the TiO2/CdSe photoanodes.
+Figure 1.
+The Raman of the TiO2/CdS/CdSe/ZnS photoanode.

-The Raman of the photoanodes have been investigated by us to determine the structural materials.
+First, the Raman of the photoanodes have been investigated by us to determine the structural materials.
 From the Raman (Figure 1), we noted that the $TiO_2$ structure is Anatase correspond to the $E_g$ mode at 134 cm-1.
 In addition, we also noted the three 201, 395 và 515 cm-1 modes correspond to the CdS, CdSe cubic.
 The results show that CdS, CdSe QDs deposited on the $TiO_2$ subtrate.

-Figure 3.
-The I-V curves of the QDSSCs.
+Figure 2. (a) The UV-Vis spectra of the different photoanodes and (b) I-V curves of the QDSSCs with the different photoanodes.